 You can then take that list and manually hit up each of those sites with an email like this one:

 Hey [insert their name],

-I was just reading your blog post on [insert the post title and link to it] and noticed that you didn’t link to [insert your URL].
-I’m not sure if you are familiar with it, but it can teach your readers about [insert the value their readers will get].
+We were just reading your blog post on [insert the post title and link to it] and noticed that you didn’t link to [insert your URL].
+We’re not sure if you are familiar with it, but it can teach your readers about [insert the value their readers will get].

-I just thought I would mention it to you because you linked to [insert competitor URL], but you forgot to mention [insert your URL].
+We just thought we would mention it to you because you linked to [insert competitor URL], but you forgot to mention [insert your URL].

 Anyways, keep up the great work.
-I love your content.
+We love your content.